john-french/distributed-systems-labs-soln/dataBindingLab/README.md

 #### Unmarshal from JSON
 - You're on your own for this final part.
 Create 2 data files, one JSON and one YAML each containing a single book in JSON/YAML format (e.g. book1.json, book2.yaml).
 Using Jackson, parse these two data files and unmarshal them to two new `Book` objects, then add these new objects to the `BookStore`s booklist.
 Write this updated `BookStore` out to an XML file, and note that the two new books have been added.
 Find resources on the internet to help you to do this.

-- This shows that we can freely convert data between these formats.
+### Summary
+In this lab we showed how in-program data strcutures (objects) can be freely converted to the main text-based formats (XML, JSON and YAML) and vice-versa, and found out that we can take fine-grained control of this process where necessary using library-specific annotations.
 Instead of reading/writing from/to a file, we could just as easily be receiving/sending the data across a network connection, the marshalling/unmarshalling process is the same.
+In future labs we'll use these libraries to handle data in web service APIs.